What do we do

 Help us save the historic Grade II* listed St Teilo’s Church in Llanarth for community use!
 Closed since 2013 due to costly repairs, this rare Gothic-style church is now the focus of a feasibility study led by The Village Alive Trust, working with the Church in Wales.
 We aim to conserve the building and transform it into a hub for exhibitions, concerts, and community events, while preserving its spiritual heritage.
 Eco-friendly initiatives like solar panels and sustainable churchyard management are also being explored.

-St Teilo’s Church Llanarth from Red90 on Vimeo.
+St Teilo’s Church Llanarth from Red90.

 News Articles